akorn/zfsbackup/README.md

 		As of now, recursive snapshot support is most useful for backups with no-xdev, where an entire client-side zfs subtree is backed up to a single server-side filesystem.
+--subsources	NOT IMPLEMENTED YET.
+Will be used to request that the zfs
+		hierarchy root and all its child filesystems be backed up recursively into individual destination filesystems whose
+		hierarchy exactly matches the source filesystem hierarchy, using the sub-source mechanism explained below.
 -d, --dir	Name of sources.d directory to create.
 Will try to autogenerate
 		based on --path (so one of the two must be specified).
 		Use only -d if you're reconfiguring an existing sources.d dir.